lsst/LDM-135/index.rst

 hundred terabytes would be sufficient).
 Database systems larger than the largest single LSST data set have been successfully demonstrated in production today.
-For example, eBay manages a 10+ petabyte production database[21] and expects to deploy a 36 petabyte system later in 2011.
+For example, eBay manages a 10+ petabyte production database [dbms210]_ and expects to deploy a 36 petabyte system later in 2011.
 For comparison, the largest single LSST data set, including all indexes and overheads is expected to be below 10 petabytes in size, and will be produced ~20 years from now (the last Data Release).\ [#]_ The eBay